OmegaSquad82/terraform-template-cloud-init/README.md

-# instance generator
+# instance configuration generator

 This module generates configuration for cloud-init and netplan.
-I aims as complete as necessary to create meaningful instances for your bare metal or virtual machines with Ubuntu or other operaiong systems that work with cloud-init.
+I aims as complete as necessary to create meaningful instances for your bare metal or virtual machines with Ubuntu or other operating systems that work with cloud-init.
 Right now it's optimized to generate working user-data and network-config files for Ubuntu 20.10 Groovy Gorilla on Raspberry Pi 4B.
+I believe older releases should work out of the box.

 ## References